isomerpages/govtech-gobusiness-main/_run-and-grow/accreditation/progressive-wage-mark.md

 To be eligible for the PW Mark, you must:

-- Hire at least 1 local worker* covered by the prevailing Sectoral PWs or Occupational PWs that have taken effect
+- Hire at least 1 local worker<sup>*</sup> covered by the prevailing Sectoral PWs or Occupational PWs that have taken effect
 - Pay the relevant workers according to PW requirements:

 **Sectoral PWs**